webfp/tor-browser-selenium/README.md

  ```
 * `driver.get_cookies()` returns an empty list.
 This is due to Private Browsing Mode (PBM), which Selenium uses under the hood.
 See [#79](https://github.com/webfp/tor-browser-selenium/issues/79) for a possible solution.
 * WebGL is not supported in the headless mode started with `headless=True` due to Firefox bug [#1375585](https://bugzilla.mozilla.org/show_bug.cgi?id=1375585).
 To enable WebGL in a headless setting, use `pyvirtualdisplay` following the [headless.py](https://github.com/webfp/tor-browser-selenium/tree/master/examples/headless.py) example.
-* `set_security_level` doesn't work with the current alpha (10.5a1).

 ## Reference
-Please don't forget to cite this repository if you use `tor-browser-selenium` in your academic publications.
+Please consider citing this repository if you use `tor-browser-selenium` in your academic publications.

 ```
 @misc{tor-browser-selenium,